pixlee/android-sdk/doc/kotlin/UI.md

                         lineWidthInPixel = 4.px.toInt() // space in pixel between cells
                         includingEdge = false           // true: if you want to have the space out side of the list, false: no space out side of the list
                     },
-                    title = getTitleSpannable(), // you can custom your spannable getTitleSpannable() is one example of how you can implement your spannable
+                    listHeaderText = getTitleSpannable(), // you can add and custom a header text of the list with your spannable, and getTitleSpannable() is one example of how you can implement your spannable
                     showingDebugView = false,
                     configuration = PXLPhotoView.Configuration().apply {
                         // Customize image size, not a video